 I was born in Newcastle on Tyne in 1952, and was a child in a village called Walbottle, and a teenager in Blaydon.
 I've drawn cartoons all my life, although I didn't at first think about doing it seriously.
 I came to Birmingham as a Fine Art student in 1971, but I quit college after a year, realising that, whatever else I was, I wasn't an Artist.
 Around that time I met people in Birmingham who were involved with the Underground Press, and I first started seeing magazines like Oz, Frendz, Muther Grumble and IT, and comic books by Robert Crumb, Gilbert Shelton, Jay Lynch, Rick Griffin, and so on.
 As if a light had come on I realised what I wanted to do with my life, and I set about learning how to do comics.

 I worked at various jobs in order to allow me to draw at night.
 I was a postman, a library assistant, I worked in the local prison (doing office work), and eventually found a job at the Polytechnic running a small printing machine.
 In printing I saw a way that I could link earning a living with doing what I wanted to do; draw comix.
-I spent six years working at the Birmingham Arts Lab, with the printing press there, doing design, layout, darkroom, and machine operating on a shoestring in hair-raising circumstances.
+My first comics were printed on that machine, in editions of 20 or 30, and deposited in a few head shops and record shops.
+I spent six years working at the Birmingham Arts Lab, with the printing press there, doing design, layout, darkroom, and machine operating, all on shoestring finances in hair-raising circumstances.
 It taught me a lot about production deadlines and the need to make quick design decisions.
 At the Arts Lab I was part of the group known as Ar-zak publishing British underground comics in the mid 70s.
 I was also drawing more and more comic strips, which were being published - mostly unpaid - in independent comic books all over the place: in Britain, America, and some in Europe.
 And I was picking up freelance illustration work, to the extent that in 1979 I was able to become a fulltime freelance cartoonist.

 Today I'm still living in Birmingham, within a quarter of a mile of where I landed in 1971.
 I share a rambling old house with my dear partner Jane and three cats (Moonlight, Ali Umbaye and Mrs. Cat).
 I run a T'ai Chi class, and I play guitar and sing in a rock and blues band called The Hound Dogs.
 I like pottering in the garden, reading about ancient history, seeing friends, and living as quiet a life as possible thankyou very much.
 Like most cartoonists, I work crazy hours.